-Text.-Organization.-An introductory statement (not given a special heading) should be included to provide background to orient the reader and to state the objectives of the investigation.
-The body of most papers should be divided into MATERIALS AND METHods, Results, and Discussion.
+TEXT.-Organization.-An introductory statement (not given a special heading) should be included to provide background to orient the reader and to state the objectives of the investigation.
+The body of most papers should be divided into MATERIALS AND METHODS, RESULTS, and DISCUSSION.
 Italicized subheadings are permitted within each major heading.
-See recent issue of Phytopathology for proper placement, capitalization, italicization, and punctuation of headings and subheadings.
+See recent issue of PHYTOPATHOLOGY for proper placement, capitalization, italicization, and punctuation of headings and subheadings.
 MATERIALS AND METHODS should describe general techniques and methods that apply throughout the study.
 Detailed procedures of individual experiments and trials are best described in the RESULTS section.
+Material should not, however, be rigidly confined to one or another section at the expense of logical coherence.
 Footnotes are not permitted.
-Phytopathological Notes require abstracts (50-60 words), but further subdivision is optional with the author.
+Phytopathological Notes require abstracts (50-60 words), but further subdivision is optional.